brooksbenson/get-feedback-now/notes/client-side/redux.md

 ### thunk

 Thunk is a middleware for Redux.
-It allows us to return a function that eventually returns an action object from our action generators, rather than just an action object.
+It allows action generators to return functions instead of action objects.
+The returned function is passed the dispatch function from the store, allowing an action generator to decide *when* or *if* to pass dispatch an action object.
-The function that is returned from a thunk is passed the dispatch function,

 ## API